Civic Party of Montreal: Decline

-In the 1980s the party steadily lost support to the Montreal Citizens' Movement (RCM).
+In the 1980s, the party steadily lost support to the Montreal Citizens' Movement (RCM).
 In 1982, RCM leader Jean Doré gave Drapeau his closest competition in decades.

 Drapeau's retirement in 1986 proved ominous for the party.
 It was increasingly seen as tired and complacent, and Drapeau had no clear successor.
 The 1986 municipal elections saw the Civic Party swept from power in a massive RCM landslide.
-Drapeau's replacement as leader, Claude Dupras, was heavily defeated in the mayoral race by Doré, and only one of its candidates, Germain Prégent, was elected to council.
+Drapeau's replacement as leader, Claude Dupras, was heavily defeated in the mayoral race by Doré.
+The Civic Party also lost all but one of its seats on council, that of Germain Prégent.

-The Civic Party sank into near-paralysis in opposition.
-Having spent all but a few months of its existence prior to 1986 in the governing party, it was unable to get the better of the RCM.
+Having spent all but a few months of its existence before 1986 as the governing party, the Civic Party was ill-prepared for opposition.
+Unable to get the better of the RCM, the party sank into paralysis.
 It was soon torn between a reformist faction led by Dupras and a traditionalist faction.
 Although Prégent had previously blamed Drapeau for the severe beating the party took in 1986, he identified with the traditionalist faction, and left the party to sit as an Independent by 1988 when Dupras tightened his hold on the party.

 The party managed to win a by-election in 1989, which it held at the 1990 municipal election.
 However, its candidate for mayor, Nicole Gagnon-Larocque, only won 21 percent of the vote.
 It won another by-election in 1992.
 It regained the status of Official Opposition by merging with the Parti Municipal (Municipal Party) in July 1992.
 However, in 1993, it lost further ground when Jérôme Choquette left the party to form the Parti des Montréalais.
 Choquette had been defeated by Clément Bluteau for the party leadership.